getfundwave/network-utils/aws-credentials-utils/Readme.md

 aws-credentials-utils lets you store your AWS ACCESS_KEY_ID and SECRET_ACCESS_KEY in a secure storage depending on your OS.

 ## Prerequisites
+The below scripts should be followed after you have setup MFA in your AWS console
 #### Linux:
 1. gnome-keyring
 2. libsecret-tools